Battling addiction and ready for treatment?

 Some of the most popular social media platforms and sites include:

 Social media sites can allow us to keep up with friends and family and get the day’s news in an easy-to-consume way.
 When seeing loved ones face-to-face isn’t an option, social media messaging features help us stay in touch with the people we love regardless of the physical distance between us.

-But while there are many positives to social media, there can be a dark side to it as well.
+But while there are many positives to social media, there can also be a dark side to it.
 Social media has the potential to become addictive.
-Once your internet or social media use has reached a point where it is starting to interfere with regular activities, it might be a sign of a more significant issue developing.
+Once your internet or social media use has reached a point where it starts interfering with regular activities, it might be a sign of a more significant issue developing.

 Negative Consequences of Social Media

 While there is nothing wrong with using the internet and social media, it is important to remember that it should be used in moderation.

 Spending too much time using social media apps can have significant negative mental and physical consequences.

 Some of these negative consequences of too much social media usage include: